Elkozel/elkozel.github.io/_posts/2025-03-18-Telegram-Phishing.md

 ```
 Lastly, there might be a chance catching this behavior via the miniApps being used.
 (Sorry, I don't have time to create and test the rules needed for this)

-## Introduction
-As a SOC analyst, I have read many blogs about phishing campaigns, malware, etc, however, I have never tried writing one.
-So, when I recently I saw a Telegram scam, I decided it would be a perfect opportunity for me to have some fun and learn something new.
-Hope you enjoy!
 ## Initial contact
 The initial contact was with a Telegram message, as always: